starcity-properties/toolbelt-lacinia/README.md

                                                                             0x610b87b1
                                                                             "com.walmartlabs.lacinia.resolve$with_error$reify__1747@610b87b1"]}
 ```
-Similar to the unauthorized handler, we can customize how exceptions should be handled in a few different ways:
+Similar to the unauthorized handler, we can customize how to handle exceptions, with respecting the following order:
 - Adding the `:exception-handler` key in the configuration map of `defresolver`
 - Providing an `:exception-handler` in the opts map when running `execute`
 - Binding `*exception-handler*`
-If combining several methods, the order above is in which handlers will be considered.

 ## Work on toolbelt-lacinia